2007 Syrian presidential election: Conduct

 The referendum was widely regarded as a formality, and was boycotted by the opposition.
-Political opposition groups were banned unless attached to the Ba'ath Party, meaning Assad was the only candidate allowed to run.
+Political opposition groups were banned unless they were attached to the Ba'ath Party, meaning Assad was the only candidate allowed to run.
 It was reported that dissent was met with imprisonment and intimidation.
 Fear of government reprisal was said to have been pervasive.
 Critics accused Assad of rampant corruption, mass arrests against dissidents, and suppression of pro-democracy activists.

 Members of the Damascus Declaration issued a statement which said calls to amend the constitution to allow for freer elections were ignored.
 Syrian lawyer Haitham al-Maleh stated "there is only one candidate and this is absolutely not a healthy process."
 Tom Casey, American spokesman for the State Department, said "I'm sure President Assad is basking in the glow of his ability to have defeated exactly zero other candidates and continue his misrule of Syria," and that "clearly there was no real choice here for the Syrian people."